ll7/paf22/doc/03_research/03_research/01_acting/06_acting_implementation.md

 A short list of challenges for the implementation of a basic acting domain and how they these could be tackled based on the requirements mentioned above.

 - The vehicle needs to know its own position => [nav_msgs/Odometry Message](http://docs.ros.org/en/noetic/api/nav_msgs/html/msg/Odometry.html) or [GNSS](https://carla.readthedocs.io/en/latest/ref_sensors/#gnss-sensor) sensor
-- The vehicle needs to know its own velocity => can be calculated from last/current position and time
+- The vehicle needs to know its own velocity => can be calculated from last/current position and time or the [speedometer](https://leaderboard.carla.org/#map-track) pseudosensor can be used
 - The vehicle needs to know its planned trajectory => [nav_msgs/Path Message](https://docs.ros.org/en/api/nav_msgs/html/msg/Path.html) this trajectory may need to be updated to accommodate obstacles
 - Longitudinal control => a simple PID controller should suffice
 - lateral control => Pure Pursuit as well as Stanley controller should be implemented, following tests can show, where to use each controller.
 - additional features:
-    - emergency breaking => this command is supposed to bypass longitudinal and lateral controllers (use paf21/1s bug)
+    - emergency breaking => this command is supposed to bypass longitudinal and lateral controllers (and should use the bug discoverd by [paf21-2](https://github.com/ll7/paf21-2/tree/main/paf_ros/paf_actor#bugabuses))
     - additional functionality mostly should be added here ...

 ## Next steps